BennyZhang-Canviz/BasicSSO/Ruby/README.md

       **clientSecret**: use the Key value of the app registration you created earlier.

-23. Type the following command to install bundle and run.
+36. Type the following command to install bundle and run.

-    ```Rails
+    ```rails
     bundle install
     ```
-    ​

-24. Type the following command to create table and run.
+37. Type the following command to create table and run.

     ```rails
     rails db:schema:load
     ```

-25. Type the following command to run server.
+38. Type the following command to run server.

     ```rails
     rails s
     ```

-26. Open a browser window and navigate to [http://localhost:3000](http://localhost:3000/).
+39. Open a browser window and navigate to [http://localhost:3000](http://localhost:3000/).

-27. Press F5, click **Sign In with Office 365** button to sign in.
+40. Press F5, click **Sign In with Office 365** button to sign in.

     ![](Images/new-project-04.png)

-28. Hello world page is presented after login successfully.
+41. Hello world page is presented after login successfully.

     ![](Images/web-app-helloworld.png)

 **Copyright (c) 2017 Microsoft.
 All rights reserved.**